Abdullah0x7/Abdullah0x7.github.io/01-about.md

 ### 🛠 What I Do

-- **☁ AWS Cloud Architecture** – Designing secure, scalable infrastructures on AWS
+- **AWS Cloud Architecture** – Designing secure, scalable infrastructures on AWS
-- **🔐 Cloud Security** – Identity & access management, compliance, and secure-by-design solutions
+- **Cloud Security** – Identity & access management, compliance, and secure-by-design solutions
-- **⚙ DevOps & Automation** – CI/CD pipelines, Infrastructure as Code (IaC), monitoring
+- **DevOps & Automation** – CI/CD pipelines, Infrastructure as Code (IaC), monitoring
-- **🧠 Thoughtful Design** – Balancing performance, cost, and simplicity in cloud builds
+- **Thoughtful Design** – Balancing performance, cost, and simplicity in cloud builds
-- **📝 Blogging in Public** – Sharing wins, fixes, and technical deep-dives
+- **Blogging in Public** – Sharing wins, fixes, and technical deep-dives

 ---

-### 🧠 What You’ll Find Here
+### What You’ll Find Here

 This blog is where I architect, break, fix, and reflect.
 - Project Notes & Walkthroughs
-- ✍️ Practical guides from my AWS cloud journey
+- Practical guides from my AWS cloud journey
-- 💡 Cloud Security Tips
+- Cloud Security Tips
-- 🛠 Fixes for things that broke and what I learned
+- Fixes for things that broke and what I learned
-- 🔐 Security insights from an engineer who thinks before he builds
+- Security insights from an engineer who thinks before he builds
-- 🧰 CLI & Linux tips that make cloud life easier
+- CLI & Linux tips that make cloud life easier
-- 🧵 Occasional rants, reflections, and mini-meltdowns (relatable, hopefully)
+- Occasional rants, reflections, and mini-meltdowns (relatable, hopefully)

 ---

-### 📜 My Philosophy
+### My Philosophy

-- Architect with intent.
 - Secure from day one.
 - Document everything.
 - And when it breaks?
 Fix it, blog it, and move on.

 ---

-### 🎮 Outside the Terminal
+### Outside the Terminal

-I unwind with COD
+I enjoy playing COD